Four ways to partially apply constraint tuples

 at the kind level.
 First, we need a data type to store this kind [5]:

-Now we need a way to decompose something of kind P
+data P (c :: Constraint) = MkPNow we need a way to decompose something of kind P:

-part and return it as the right-hand side type.
-The use of f
+decompose the f part and return it as the right-hand side type.
+The use of f as

 both a kind variable and a type variable is only possible on GHC 8.0 or later,